-And you know you read it right when you hear you made it to the next round of the process.
+You hear you made it to the next round of the process.
 But after all of the excitement, you start to wonder what on earth you have left to talk about.
 Should you just repeat what you’ve already said?
 Or, is the hiring manager looking for something new?

 Don’t Give All New Information

-You might be thinking that the interviewer has already heard everything you said once, so none of it’s worth repeating and you should come with all new information.
+You might be thinking that the interviewer has already heard everything you said once, so none of it’s worth repeating and you should come up with all new information.
 That’s not really the case.